stitchdata/docs/_getting-started/concepts-system-overview-guide.md

             content: |
               An integration is a data source.
 This can be a database, API, file, or other data application that Stitch replicates data from, such as MySQL, Google Analytics, or Amazon S3.

               During your free trial, all of Stitch's integrations are accessible.
-After the trial ends, some integrations - such as Oracle or Google Analytics 360 - are only available if you enter into an [Enterprise plan]({{ link.account.enterprise-features | prepend: site.baseurl }}).
+After the trial ends, some integrations - such as Oracle or Google Analytics 360 - are only available if you enter into an [{{ site.data.stitch.subscription-plans.unlimited.name }} or {{ site.data.stitch.subscription-plans.unlimited-plus.name }} plan]({{ link.account.enterprise-features | prepend: site.baseurl }}).

               Refer to the [Integration]({{ site.baseurl }}/integrations) documentation for more info on each of Stitch's integrations, such as what data is available or what features are supported.